 In infants who do develop a fever after vaccination, the fever tends to peak around six hours after vaccination and is nearly always gone completely within two days.

 Ibuprofen can be used to treat a fever and other post-vaccination reactions.
 Prophylactic ibuprofen at the time of vaccination is not effective.

 Information about treating a fever in children is available from the NHS UK webpage “Fever in children”

 If your infant still has a fever 48 hours after vaccination or if you are concerned about your infant’s health at any time, please seek advice from NHS 111.

 The diseases that the vaccines protect against are very serious and therefore vaccination should not be delayed because of your concerns about post-vaccination fever.

 We are aware of concerns that you might have about not knowing whether a fever in your infant following immunisation is due to their immunisations or to COVID-19.
 Indications to date suggest that COVID-19 causes mild disease in infants and children.
 As has always been recommended, any infant with fever after vaccination should be monitored and if you are concerned about your infant’s health at any time, you should seek advice from NHS 111.

-Unfortunately we do not offer BCG vaccination in our practice, however, you can obtain more information regarding BCG vaccination from your health visitor.
+Unfortunately we do not offer BCG vaccination in our practice, however, you can obtain more information regarding BCG vaccination from your midwife and/or health visitor.
 You can also learn more about TB and BCG vaccination here.